bayersglassey/lalang/README.md

 * `func_t`: has a name, and either a `code_t *` (interpreted function) or a `void (*)(vm_t*)` (built-in function).

-Then we implement a `type_t` for all the built-in types!
+Then we implement a `type_t` for each built-in type!
-The most important are:
+The most important ones are:
 * `nulltype` (plus the singleton `null`)
 * `bool` (plus singletons `true`, `false`)
 * `int`